nunofachada/cf4ocl/docs/02_tutorial.md

     ccl_queue_destroy(queue);
 ~~~~~~~~~~~~~~~

-Both ::ccl_context_get_device() and ::ccl_queue_new() expect an error
+Both ::ccl_context_get_device() and ::ccl_queue_new() expect an error handling
-handling object as the last argument.
-By passing `NULL` we must rely
+object as the last argument.
+By passing `NULL` we must rely on the return value
-on the return value of these functions in order to check for errors.
+of these functions in order to check for errors.
+Here's the complete code so
-Here's the complete program so far:
+far:

 ~~~~~~~~~~~~~~~{.c}
 #include <cf4ocl2.h>